dhis2/dhis2-docs-implementation/content/implementation/planning-budgeting.md

-# High level planning and budgeting guidance for sustainable DHIS2 systems
+# High level planning and budgeting guidance for sustainable DHIS2 systems { #planning-budgeting }

 Proper planning and budgeting is an important activity in order to sustain a good system design over time, making sure the DHIS2 system develops in a healthy way, is updated frequently, responds to user needs and operates according to rules and regulations.
 This includes making sure the system responds to basic user needs in terms of data collection, data quality checks, data analysis and presentations, and remains relevant to all key health programs and at all levels of the health system (from facility/community to national level).